Board of Directors

 Maureen Donald

 Maureen Donald is Treasurer of the Board.
 She is a retired educator with 35 years of experience in teaching, administrating and advocating for quality education.
 She spent many years of her career leading teams to provide support for students in special education.
 Maureen is a long-time advocate for mental health services including 20 years of volunteer experience with the Canadian Mental Health Association.
 Maureen has extensive professional and volunteer experience with various educational and community organizations as chair and lead in numerous projects.
-As a lifelong resident of Durham Region, Maureen moved to the Brock community after spending time cottaging and teaching in the areas.
+A lifelong resident of Durham Region, Maureen moved to the Brock community after spending time cottaging and teaching in the area.
 She is passionate about helping the Brock community grow and thrive by improving access to services.

 Steven Davis